 Jestin has used the same principles he perfected with the Pascal’s on the wines of his clients, such as Leclerc-Briant, Le Chateau d’Avize, Benoît Marguet, Laurent Bénard and Marc Augustin.
 Only the latter really practices bioenergy on a deeper level.
 Augustin also came to bioenergy via his wife, Emannuelle, who had opted for an alternative and energy based reflexology training and became interested in Homsham.
 Homsham is a sensitivity driven way of homeopathy, which divides the reality up in 5 realms (mineral, vegetable, animal, mental and homeopathic).
 Healing is centered on reestablishing the balance between the 5 realms.
 In one of the workshops Marc attended with Emmanuelle, he met Alain Glauda, a geobiologist, who specialized in realigning the energy in agriculture environments.
 Glauda worked with Augustin to optimize the energy in his vineyards from 2014 onwards applying some of the Homsham principles.

 Eric Schreiber, one of the three biodynamic pioneers in Champagne, is another vigneron who turned to bioenergy in the vineyard.
 He was also disappointed about the efficiency of long-term biodynamic farming in 2012.
-Schreiber was introduced to bioenergy when he worked with Jestin on making his first champagne without added sulfites.
+Schreiber was introduced to bioenergy when he watched Jean-Sébastien Fleury work with Jestin on making the first Fleury champagne without added sulfites.
 When his partner enrolled in a geobiology course in 2013, he joined her and since 2014 he has been experimenting with re-establishing the energy in the vineyard as well.
 Schreiber has used rocks (menhirs) which balance the energy field on a continuous base.
 His first test results like Pascal’s have been positive.
 A last person in Champagne who has been applying the bioenergy principles started in the vineyard, rather than the winery.
 Stéphane Hardy worked with agronomist Amélie Gouez and geobiologist Alain Glauda to rebalance his vineyards in 2014.
 However his wines are not produced according to the bioenergetic principles yet.

 I have done quite a bit of research but very little is known about bioenergy in the rest of France.
 A few people may have dabbled with it in the winemaking but have been reluctant – just as the Pascal’s were – to talk about it.
 Several winemakers have built their wineries according to the Feng Shui principles, which are also energetic principles but this is as far as their energy involvement has gone thus far.
 It will be interesting to see if bioenergy has the possibility to add yet an extra layer of purity to biodynamic wine making on a larger scale, in the way biodynamic farming complemented organic farming last century.
 A big positive factor which may contribute to this will be the timeframe Pascal needs extend his bioenergy experience to his whole 7 hectare vineyard for this will mean that a new set of viticultural rules have been created.
 And if one can farm without sulfur or copper protection in the difficult climate of Champagne, it should be possible everywhere.